 Shoulder circles.
 With your hands clasped in front of you, move your shoulders in circles (clockwise, then counterclockwise).

 Chin circles (above).
+Clasp your hands in front.
 Move your chin in circles (clockwise, counterclockwise).

 Clumsy clapping.
 Stretch your arms out to your sides, then bring them together as if you’re going to clap—but miss, ending with a self-hug.